crcx/retroforth/RETRO-Book.md

                    echo in interactive mode
       -f filename  Run the contents of the specified file -t           Run tests (in ``` blocks) in any loaded files

-# Starting RETRO on Linux

-RETRO can be run for scripting or interactive use.
-To start it interactively, run: `retro -i` or `retro -c`.

-For a summary of the full command line arguments available:

-    Scripting Usage:

-        retro filename [script arguments...]

-    Interactive Usage:

-        retro [-h] [-i] [-c] [-s] [-f filename] [-t]

-      -h           Display this help text
-      -i           Interactive mode (line buffered)
-      -c           Interactive mode (character buffered)
-      -s           Suppress the 'ok' prompt and keyboard echo in interactive mode
-      -f filename  Run the contents of the specified file -t           Run tests (in ``` blocks) in any loaded files

-# Starting RETRO on macOS

-RETRO can be run for scripting or interactive use.
-To start it interactively, run: `retro -i` or `retro -c`.

-For a summary of the full command line arguments available:

-    Scripting Usage:

-        retro filename [script arguments...]

-    Interactive Usage:

-        retro [-h] [-i] [-c] [-s] [-f filename] [-t]

-      -h           Display this help text
-      -i           Interactive mode (line buffered)
-      -c           Interactive mode (character buffered)
-      -s           Suppress the 'ok' prompt and keyboard echo in interactive mode
-      -f filename  Run the contents of the specified file -t           Run tests (in ``` blocks) in any loaded files

-# Starting RETRO on Windows

-Double click the `retro.exe` file.

 # Basic Interactions